Dolphins have the scientific class of Mammalia, which specifies that they are mammals. Dolphins are the marine mammal family with the most species.

 Dolphin milk is very thick in consistency due to its high fat concentration.
 To learn more about how dolphins breastfeed, check out my other article, How Do Dolphins Breastfeed Underwater?.

-Calving intervals, including gestation, lactation, and sometimes a resting period between having calves, vary between species.
-However, the most common length of time for a calving interval is between 3 and 5 years.
+Calving intervals vary between species, including gestation, lactation, and sometimes a resting period between having calves.
+However, the most common length for a calving interval is between 3 and 5 years.
 Shorter calving intervals can be because of the loss of a calf.

 Reproductive senescence (the age-related decline of reproductive output and success) is present in many mammals, and dolphins are no exception.
 This is demonstrated in a study on bottlenose dolphins, which shows that calf survival decreases with the mother’s age.
 Lactation and the interbirth interval in female Dolphins increased with age, demonstrating reproductive senescence.